zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 ## Will I be banned for using this script?
 While I can't and won't gurantee anything, probably not.
 I have been testing and using this script since over 2 months now and haven't been banned.
 All this script does is take Screenshots of small regions of the screen and use tesseract to read the text onscreen.
 Then it imitates a mouse and presses the right buttons according to the state of the game in the screenshot.
 You can test this by simply looking at a screenshot instead of ingame and the script won't know the difference.

+## Why does the script get flagged by my Antivirus software?

+To make the script accessible to anyone I have to compile the python script to an exe, this way it can run on any pc.
+Windows and other Antivirus programs do not like this kind of exe (which is a good but in this case unfortunate thing) and stop it from running.
+I understand if you don't want to run the script because of this but I also encourage you to look at all the code yourself since it is completely open source